-Proposed law changes present law beginning Feb.
+Proposed law would have changed present law beginning Feb.
 1, 2018, and Feb. first each year thereafter to require the Dept. of Transportation and Development to present the proposed construction program and list of projects together with the summary of project requests from public hearings conducted under present law.
-Proposed law requires the Joint Committee on Transportation, Highways and Public Works to hold a public hearing, and authorizes the joint committee to delete any project its determines does not have priority in accordance with the factors in present law (R.S.
-48:229.1) and to add or substitute any projects to the proposed construction program for projects which have been removed.
-Proposed law requires the joint committee to communicate the approved proposed construction program to the Dept. of Transportation and Development.
+Proposed law would have required the Joint Committee on Transportation, Highways and Public Works to hold a public hearing, and authorized the joint committee to delete any project it determined did not have priority in accordance with the factors in present law (R.S.
+48:229.1) and add or substitute any projects to the proposed construction program for projects which have been removed.
+Proposed law would have required the joint committee to communicate the approved proposed construction program to the Dept. of Transportation and Development.

-Present law requires the department to create the final construction program for the coming fiscal year for submission to the legislature.
+Present law requires the department create the final construction program for the coming fiscal year for submission to the legislature.

-Proposed law requires the final construction program for the coming fiscal year for submission to the legislature be approved and authorizes the legislature to delete any projects determined to not be in proper order of priority beginning March 1, 2018 and not later than March first of each year thereafter.
+Proposed law would have required the final construction program for the coming fiscal year for submission to the legislature be approved and authorized the legislature to delete any projects determined to not be in proper order of priority beginning March 1, 2018 and not later than March first of each year thereafter.

-Proposed law changes present law to provide that the Joint Highway Priority Construction Committee includes legislators representing the parishes within the respective highway district solely for purposes of attending public hearings in each highway district.
+Proposed law would have changed present law to provide that the Joint Highway Priority Construction Committee included legislators representing the parishes within the respective highway district solely for purposes of attending public hearings in each highway district.

-Present law prohibits the Dept. of Transportation and Development from undertaking any construction project other than those included in the priority listing for that fiscal year regardless of the source of funds for the project except project undertaken and financed out of the secretary's emergency fund and projects involving use of matching funds to meet federal requirements in order to receive federal aid funds.
+Present law prohibits the Dept. of Transportation and Development from undertaking any construction project other than those included in the priority listing for that fiscal year regardless of the source of funds for the project except projects undertaken and financed out of the secretary's emergency fund and projects involving use of matching funds to meet federal requirements in order to receive federal aid funds.

-Proposed law removes the exception applicable to projects involving use of matching funds to meet federal requirements in order to receive federal aid funds.
-Adds provisions that require the Dept. of Transportation and Development to provide notification by email, together with a brief description of the need for and purpose of any project that changes the flow of traffic by closing an existing interchange to each legislator in whose district the project is proposed prior to undertaking any of these projects.
+Proposed law would have removed the exception applicable to projects involving use of matching funds to meet federal requirements in order to receive federal aid funds.
+Proposed law would have added provisions that required the Dept. of Transportation and Development to provide notification by email, together with a brief description of the need for and purpose of any project that changes the flow of traffic by closing an existing interchange to each legislator in whose district the project was proposed prior to undertaking any of these projects.